RadicallyOpen/RadicallyOpen/_events/2015-02-edinburgh-intensive.markdown

 #### Prices and booking
-It is no longer possible to book onto this course
+Part 1 has already taken place in February 2015; it is no longer possible to book onto this course.